Date: 16 January 2016. DIY Bigelow Teas ( and engine swap update)

 fuel return line.
 We cannot find one.
 Apparently the Beast (gasoline

-monster) didn't have that.
+monster) did not have that.
 Nor can we locate the one for the BOB

 Volvo.
-I don't understand.
+I cannot understand why the Volvo apparently lacked this.
 From reading I thought all diesels had

 fuel return lines.